The Batza Family Foundation Research Chair

 Dr. Fatemi was awarded the chair in July 2022, assuming it from Michael V. Johnston, MD, Kennedy Krieger's long-time chief medical officer, who began serving in the position in 2009.

-The Arnold J. Capute, M.D., M.P.H., Endowed Professorship in Developmental Disabilities
+The Arnold J. Capute, M.D., M.P.H., Endowed Professorship in Neurodevelopmental Disabilities

 Dr. Asato was awarded the professorship in July 2022, assuming it from Bruce K. Shapiro, MD, who began in the position in 2004.
 In 1997, Dr. Capute became the first to hold the professorship.